ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 # Introduction

-There are a myriad of entity identifier types for businesses and organizations.
+There are myriad entity identifier types for businesses and organizations.
 With the increasing use of digital credentials, there is a need for a common methodology for expressing these identifiers such that claims about and by such entities can be made in a consistent and interoperable manner.